Coughing and aspiration in Dysphagia: What you need to know

 Fibreoptic Endoscopic Evaluation of Swallowing (FEES)

-Without visualisation, clinical signs such as coughing, throat clearing, or voice change are suggestive but not definitive.
+Without proper instrumental visualisation, clinical signs such as coughing, throat clearing, or voice change are suggestive of aspiration/penetration but not definitive.

 This distinction matters.

-If coughing alone is interpreted as evidence of unsafe swallowing, individuals may be placed on thickened fluids unnecessarily.
+If coughing alone is interpreted as evidence of unsafe swallowing, individuals may be placed on thickened fluids or modified diets unnecessarily.
 Conversely, the absence of coughing should never be assumed to indicate safe swallowing.

 Clinical decisions should therefore consider: